CardSorter/CardSorterServer/README.md

 ### Prerequisites
 1. Python 3 \w pip
 2. Docker and docker-compose
-3. (Optionally) a unix-based or bashed enabled system
+3. (Optionally) a unix-based or bash enabled system

 ### Running the development